Introduction

 Comparing Global Approaches

-- United States -- The US system remains largely rule-based.
+• United States: The US system remains largely rule-based.
 The FAA’s FAR Part 117 sets detailed limits on flight and duty hours and mandates clear rest periods.
 FRMS is allowed but optional.
-In practice, most American airlines manage fatigue by strict compliance with these time-based rules rather than through formal risk-management programmes.
+In practice, most American airlines manage fatigue by strict compliance with these time-based rules rather than through formal risk-management programmes [3].

-- Canada -- Canada uses a mixed approach.
+• Canada: Canada uses a mixed approach.
 Airlines can operate under standard duty-time rules or apply for an approved FRMS if they can show that it provides equal or better safety.
 The model is cautious but forward-looking, encouraging airlines to build fatigue data and oversight processes before moving away from prescriptive limits.

-- Europe and the United Kingdom -- Europe’s EASA regulations set some of the world’s most detailed limits, particularly for duties that overlap with night-time body-clock lows.
+• Europe and the United Kingdom: Europe’s EASA regulations set some of the world’s most detailed limits, particularly for duties that overlap with night-time body-clock lows.
 However, EASA also requires any operator seeking extra flexibility to back it with scientific evidence through a regulated FRMS.
 The UK, after leaving the EU, has kept this same system under the Civil Aviation Authority (CAA).
-The European model blends structure with science: tight limits for routine flying, but permission to innovate when safety data supports it.
+The European model blends structure with science: tight limits for routine flying, but permission to innovate when safety data supports it [8].

-- Middle East -- In the Middle East, fatigue management has advanced quickly alongside the growth of long-haul airlines.
+• Middle East: In the Middle East, fatigue management has advanced quickly alongside the growth of long-haul airlines.
 Regulators such as the UAE’s General Civil Aviation Authority (GCAA) follow ICAO guidance and often approve FRMS for ultra-long-haul operations.
 Large carriers in the region now treat FRMS as standard practice, supported by in-house fatigue science teams and data analytics.

 Cultural Barriers to Reporting

-Data Reliability and Technological Integration
+Data Reliability and Integration of Technologies

 An Ongoing Evolution